Table of Contents

 What are Rhode Island Jail Records?

-Rhode Island jail records are all the paperwork created that drives an inmate's progress through the penal system.
+Rhode Island jail inmate search records are all the paperwork created that drives an inmate's progress through the penal system.
 It begins with an arrest warrant and then in-take paperwork with a RAP sheet.
 From there the inmate is set free on bail or bond or moved to the jail.
 Once there they may receive visitors, visit the court-house for a hearing or sentencing and even move to a permanent residence in prison.
-Each of these action items creates paperwork, which is added to their file and becomes part of their permanent jail record.
+Each of these action items creates paperwork, which is added to their file and becomes part of their permanent Rhode Island inmate search record.

 Criminal Justice Quick Facts